zanarian1o1/AstroAI/README.md

 3. run "Astro-Dark.py"

-4. let it install the required libraries
+4. Wait for it to automatically install the required libraries

 ### Enjoy!